Pulitzer winner Boo unmasks Mumbai poverty in new book

-NEW YORK (Reuters) - Pulitzer Prize winner Katherine Boo’s idea to spend her days in a Mumbai slum originated one night while she was laying on the floor of her Washington, D.C. area home with a punctured lung and three broken ribs after tripping over a dictionary.
+NEW YORK, March 13 (Reuters) - Pulitzer Prize winner Katherine Boo’s idea to spend her days in a Mumbai slum originated one night while she was laying on the floor of her Washington, D.C. area home with a punctured lung and three broken ribs after tripping over a dictionary.

 The former Washington Post editor and reporter and current New Yorker staff writer figured that if she couldn’t escape calamity in her own home, she may as well do what she loved: report on poverty from one of its epicenters.